JuliaQuantumControl/.github/profile/README.md

 ## Development

-Development or pre-release use of [JuliaQuantumControl][] packages requires a [dev-installation](https://pkgdocs.julialang.org/v1/managing-packages/#developing) of *all* packages.
+Development of [JuliaQuantumControl][] packages is best done in a [dev-installation](https://pkgdocs.julialang.org/v1/managing-packages/#developing) of *all* packages.
 To facilitate this, we provide a [development environment][JuliaQuantumControlDev] for the entire organization in the [`JuliaQuantumControl` repository][JuliaQuantumControlDev] .
 Cloning that repository provides a `Makefile` to develop across all packages.
 In order to use this `Makefile`, it is strongly recommended that you use Unix as a development platform (Linux, macOS, or [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) on Windows).

 See [the dev-environment README](https://github.com/JuliaQuantumControl/JuliaQuantumControl#readme) for details.